zeus911/MyJobs/doc/source/job_posting.rst

 Overview
 ========
-The new job posting feature allows purchaed microsite owners to create and sell products individually or in groups.
+The new job posting feature allows purchased microsite owners to create and sell products individually or in groups.
 Any My.jobs user, then has the ability to purchase these products to post job listings, subject to a moderator's approval.
 The only prerequisite to using the job posting feature is the